Why do we need the Vermont Green Line?

 How is this project being funded?

-Has National Grid or Anbaric completed any similar projects?
+Has National Grid Ventures completed any similar projects?

-Yes, National Grid and Anbaric have extensive experience in all components of this project.
-Most recently in the US, National Grid installed two Cape Cod to Nantucket submarine cables; buried land cable installation is a regular part of the National Grid business.
+Yes, National Grid Ventures has extensive experience in all components of this project in the US and in Europe.
+In the US, National Grid installed two Cape Cod to Nantucket submarine cables and the subsea interconnection for the Block Island Wind Farm.
+Underground, buried land cable installation is a regular part of the National Grid business.
 National Grid also built the first HVDC transmission system in the US, which imports hydropower from Canada to New England.
-Anbaric successfully built an HVDC transmission line, called Neptune, which is an undersea and underground power cable that links the PJM grid to Long Island and serves the Long Island Power Authority (LIPA) with 660 MW of power – enough for 600,000 homes.
-The cable runs from Sayreville, New Jersey, approximately 50 miles under the Atlantic Ocean and 15 miles buried along public roadways to New Cassel (North Hempstead) on Long Island.
+In Europe, National Grid Ventures built and operates two undersea interconnectors, with another four in construction.

 How can I stay updated on project progress?

 Project updates will be provided regularly through the project website and Twitter (@GreenLineIA), as well as periodic newspaper advertisements, direct mail communications, community information sessions and other public outreach efforts.

 Will there be any community meetings on the project?